Gandem/bonjour-reflector/README.md

 # Debugging & Profiling

-A pprof server will listen on port `6060` if the you add the `-debug` flag when launching the binary.
+A pprof server will listen on port `6060` if the you use the `-debug` flag.

-More information about pprof is available [here](https://golang.org/pkg/net/http/pprof/)
+More information on pprof is available [here](https://golang.org/pkg/net/http/pprof/)

 ## License